jakeD9/monobot/README.md

 Currently the bot accepts 3 moderator related commands.
 Each command accepts either a Discord user ID or a tagged user.
 Keep in mind your prefix may vary depending on the settings you enter in the config file -

-Kick - Kicks a user from the server ex)
+Kick - Kicks a user from the server, ex)

 !kick user reason

-Ban - Bans a user from the server indefinitely
+Ban - Bans a user from the server indefinitely, ex)

 !ban user reason
 * Bans must be manually removed - might add an unban command later on.

-Mute - Mutes a user for a specified time
+Mute - Mutes a user for a specified time, ex)

 !mute user duration reason
 * Duration is referenced using certain notation:
     * 10s - 10 seconds